 It gave me the courage to tell my parents that I wanted to be a writer.
 “You’ll never make money doing that,” my mom scoffed.

 Challenge accepted, I entered another competition and won first prize.
-This time, the letter came with a cheque for $200.
+This time, the letter came with $200.
 I proudly showed my parents that I could make money writing.
 They laughed, shook their heads, and embraced my passion for success.

 My Work-In-Progress Memoir

-Since my first trip to Amsterdam at 11 years old, I have travelled to over 35 different countries.
+Since my first trip to Amsterdam at 11 years old, I’ve travelled to over 35 different countries.
 I’ve always identified myself as a backpacker, but after breaking my back snowboarding in France at 20 years old, I can’t carry a backpack anymore.

 Still, I feel so lucky to be able to can walk, hike, travel, camp and explore—and despite some limitations, I do it now more than ever before.

-If you are an editor, agent or publisher curious to hear more or read my manuscript, please reach out to me via the Contact page.
+If you’re an editor, agent or publisher curious to hear more or read my manuscript, please reach out to me via the Contact page.

 Thank you for joining me on this adventure!